Learning

 Pope St. John Paul II

-Check the weekly calendar (Pg.
-7 of the weekly bulletin) to find out current times and locations.
+Check the weekly calendar in the bulletin to find out current times and locations.

 Tuesday Morning Ladies’ Bible Study | Queen of Angels